Highlight

 {{ time.start_TS | TS2dateFormat('YYYY') }}

-Together with numerous Berlin-based associations and dedicated individuals, the Humboldt Forum invites you to celebrate the beginning of spring – lively, diverse, and with international artists and traditions.
-The program combines music, dance, workshops, market offerings, and culinary specialties.
+Together with numerous Berlin-based associations and dedicated individuals, the Humboldt Forum invites you to celebrate the beginning of spring – with international artists and cultural traditions.
+At a time when many families are separated or living in uncertainty, coming together creates space for solidarity.
+Visitors can look forward to a programme of talks, music, dance, workshops, market stalls and culinary specialities.

 The Nouruz Festival – also known as Newroz, or Nauroz – has marked the beginning of spring for over 3,000 years.
 It is celebrated at the spring equinox on 20 or 21 March.
 The name means “New Day” and symbolizes renewal, the awakening of nature, and the return of light.